02 Drift Correction Comparison

 Real-time observation of growth processes, chemical reactions and oxidation, irradiation effects, mechanical, magnetic, and ferroelectric properties.

-EELS
+EELS and EFTEM

-Electron energy loss spectroscopy (EELS) for chemical and compositional analysis.
+Electron energy loss spectroscopy (EELS) and energy-filtered transmission electron microscopy (EFTEM) for materials analysis.

 Cryo-EM